concur/developer.concur.com/src/api-guides/travel/hotelservice2/hotel-shop-book-cancel.markdown

     <a href='./images/general-walkthrough/search-results-unpriced.png'><img style="max-width:300px" src="./images/general-walkthrough/search-results-unpriced.png"/></a>

-4. If the business traveler selects Get Rates, an additional [Availability](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Availability.html) request will be made for the selected hotel.
-The request will be sent with the single hotel code.
-The response will be used to display the lead rate, and the button will change to View Rooms.
+4. If a business traveler selects **Get Rates**, an additional [Availability](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Availability.html) request will be made for the selected hotel.
+The request will be sent with a single hotel code.
+The response will be used to display the lead rate, and the button will change to **View Rooms**.

     [Sample availability request for single hotel](./sample-requests/general-walkthrough/avail-rq-single.xml)